Copycat Chick Fil A Sauce

 If you don’t have a food processor, you can mince the dates as small as you can, almost making a paste, then mix all the ingredients well.

-Top down close up of a small dish of the finished sauce with a spoon.
+Top down close up of a spoon in a small dish of copycat Chick Fil A Sauce.

-To store leftovers, transfer the mixture to an airtight container, and store in the refrigerator.
-It will keep for two weeks, unless the expiration of any of the products comes before that.
+Keep your homemade condiment in an airtight container in the refrigerator.
+It will keep for two weeks, unless the expiration of any of the ingredients comes before that.

 What is in Chick-Fil-A sauce?